Yomguithereal/mnemonist/vector.md

 ### #.grow

-Applies the growing policy once and reallocates the underlying vector.
+Applies the growing policy once and reallocates the underlying array.

 If given a number, will run the growing policy until we attain a suitable capacity.